 - Preheat the oven to 180 C/350 F/Gas 4.

-- In a small bowl, melt the coconut oil either over steaming water or in the microwave on medium (30 second bursts until liquid).
+- In a small heat-proof glass bowl, melt the coconut oil either over a pan of steaming water or in the microwave on medium (30 second bursts until liquid).

 - Put the milk, yoghurt, vanilla paste and vinegar in a large bowl, add the melted coconut oil and whisk until well combined.
-If the coconut oil begins to solidify and go lumpy, place the bowl over a dish of steaming water and whisk, to enable it to remain liquid.
+If the coconut oil begins to solidify and go lumpy, place the bowl over a dish of steaming water and whisk, to enable it to remain liquid and smooth.

-- Spoon into the cake tins or cupcake liners (about two-thirds full) and bake for about 20 minutes until an inserted skewer comes out clean.
+- Spoon the batter evenly into the cake tins or cupcake liners (about two-thirds full) and bake for about 20 minutes until an inserted skewer comes out clean.

-- Remove from the tins and place on a wire rack to cool.
+- Remove the cakes from the tins and place on a wire rack to cool completely.

-- When the cakes are cold, slice in half horizontally or core a small hole from the middle (saving the cake cap) and fill with red cherry conserve or your favourite jam.
+- When the cakes are cold, slice in half or (if you have made cupcakes) core a small hole from the middle (saving the cake cap) and fill with red cherry conserve or your favourite jam.

-- Top each cake with a spoon of coconut cream, fruit and grated vegan chocolate.
+- Top each cake with a spoon of coconut cream, fruit and a sprinkle of grated chocolate.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 Gluten free AND Vegan (or thinking of heading that way?) – check out my post on Gluten Free Vegan – Surviving Veganuary and Beyond.
 And for lots more recipe inspiration, we now have an amazing photo Recipe Index!